RoboCup-SPL/GameController/README.md

 "request for pickup" penalty before it can enter the field in the SPL.

 When pressing the big "+" (goal), "Timeout", or "Global Game Stuck", the other team gets the next kick-off.
-When pressing "Goal Free Kick" or "Pushing Free Kick", the same team gets the next kick-off.
+When pressing "Goal Kick", "Corner Kick" or "Kick In", the same team gets the next kick-off.

 SPL: When the referee decides that too much game time has been lost, use the thin "+" next to the clock to increase the game time in one-minute steps.
 This